Jovan Pešić

-Jovan Pešić (24 October 1866 in Bukovac, Austrian Empire - 4 January 1936 in Belgrade, Kingdom of Yugoslavia) was a Serbian warrior artist who fought for the liberation of Old Serbia and Macedonia at the turn of the 20th century (1903-1908), and later in the Great War.
+Jovan Pešić (24 October 1866 — 4 January 1936) was a Serbian warrior artist who fought for the liberation of Old Serbia and Macedonia at the turn of the 20th century (1903-1908), and later in the Great War.
 Today he is remembered among as the first modern Serbian cartoonists (the first being Dimitrije Avramović), though totally forgotten until the early 2000s.

 Early life and work

+Pešić was born in Bukovac near Novi Sad, at the time part of the Slavonian Military Frontier of the Austrian Empire.
 He was a self-taught artist when he first started to study art, sculpture and photography in a craft shop in Novi Sad.
 He studied under Đorđe Jovanović.
 In 1897 Pešić created an eight-page story in caricature (comic strip) showing a sculptor with clay in hand how he created a female figure that suddenly came alive when she began to dance with him.
 This was inspired by his relationship with Jovanović.
 More than three decades after his death, Pešić's eight-page strip was first published, in 1969, by the Belgrade's Museum of Applied Arts.
 Caricatures by Pešić were published in numerous newspapers and popular magazines like Vrača pogačaču, Zvono, and Bosnia and Balkans.